Azure-Samples/media-services-v3-dotnet-core-functions-integration/Functions/README.md

 # .NET 5 Functions for Azure Media Services v3

 This project contains examples of Azure Functions that connect to Azure Media Services v3 for video processing.
 Functions are developped using C# and .NET 5.
 You can use Visual Studio 2019 or Visual Studio Code to run and deploy them to Azure.
-Deployment can also be done using an ARM template and GitHub Actions.
+Deployment can also be done using [an ARM template and GitHub Actions](##b-second-option--deploy-using-an-arm-template-and-github-actions).

+![Deployment architecture using ARM and GitHub Actions](../Images/DrawingAzureFunctionsNet5.png?raw=true)

-The **SubmitEncodingJob** function takes a Media Services asset or a source URL and launches an encoding job with Media Services.
+There are several functions and more will be added in the future.
+As an example, the **SubmitEncodingJob** function takes a Media Services asset or a source URL and launches an encoding job with Media Services.
 It uses a Transform which is created if it does not exist.
 When it is created, it used the preset provided in the input body.
-More functions and documentation at [the end of this file](#code-documentation).

-![Deployment architecture using ARM and GitHub Actions](../Images/DrawingAzureFunctionsNet5.png?raw=true)
+Functions are documented at [the end](#code-documentation).

 ## Prerequisites